tinhtq/aws-snake-game/README.md

 ## Credits

-Created by [Your Name] using Python and Pygame for the Amazon Q CLI challenge.
+Created by Tinh Truong using Python and Pygame for the Amazon Q CLI challenge.